anupdhoble/expensetracker_backend/README.md

    - If the credentials are valid, a **JWT** is issued and returned to the user for subsequent requests.

 ### 3. **Protected Routes**
-   - Routes that require authentication and authorization check if the request includes a valid JWT token.
+   - Routes that require authentication  check if the request includes a valid JWT token.
    - The token is verified using the secret key `"I am Anup"`, and if valid, the user’s data (ID and role) is attached to the request object (`req.user`).
-   - **Authorization middleware** checks the user’s role (retrieved from the JWT) to determine if they are allowed to access the resource or perform a specific action (e.g., delete a user, create an expense).
+   - **Authorization middleware** checks the user’s role (retrieved from the JWT) to determine if they are allowed to access the resource or perform a specific action (e.g., delete a user).

 ## Security Features
    - Passwords are securely hashed using **bcrypt** before they are stored in the database.